 SETI (Search for Extraterrestrial Intelligence) or some fictional equivalent is a NASA offshoot that is occasionally depicted in films such as End of the World (1977).
 The most substantial of these was Contact (1997) depicting the reception of an alien radio signal from space containing directions to build a device to travel through a wormhole.

-The era has also seen a number of non-fiction works dealing with the Space Program with the likes of The Right Stuff (1983) about the astronauts of the Mercury program, later remade as the tv series The Right Stuff (2020); Apollo 13 (1995) concerning the lunar mission near-disaster; the tv series From the Earth to the Moon (1998) charting the history of the Apollo space program; Hidden Figures (2016) about the African-American women who computed the mathematics for the launches; the Russian-made Salyut 7 (2017) about a real-life space rescue mission; First Man (2018), which depicts the Moon Landing; and Lucy in the Sky (2019) based on the story of astronaut Lisa Nowak and A Million Miles Away (2023) based on real-life Mexican-American shuttle crewmember José M. Hernández.
+The era has also seen a number of non-fiction works dealing with the Space Program with the likes of The Right Stuff (1983) about the astronauts of the Mercury program, later remade as the tv series The Right Stuff (2020); Apollo 13 (1995) concerning the lunar mission near-disaster; the tv series From the Earth to the Moon (1998) charting the history of the Apollo space program; Hidden Figures (2016) about the African-American women who computed the mathematics for the launches; the Russian-made Salyut 7 (2017) about a real-life space rescue mission; First Man (2018), which depicts the Moon Landing; Lucy in the Sky (2019) based on the story of astronaut Lisa Nowak and A Million Miles Away (2023) based on real-life Mexican-American shuttle crewmember José M. Hernández.

 There was also fictional works like the tv mini-series Space (1985), based on the Space program, and tv series The Cape (1996-7) depicting the day-to-day lives of astronauts, as well as the film Beyond the Stars (1989) where a boy befriends a former astronaut.

 Amidst this, there have been a small number of films concerning individuals who have a singular determination to launch their own rockets or get into space.
 The first of these was Salvage (1979) with Andy Griffith as a junk collector who builds his own rocket with the goal of salvaging all the NASA modules abandoned on The Moon.
 Clint Eastwood made Space Cowboys (2000) about a team of aging NASA astronauts determined to go back into space for one last hurrah.
 There was also The Mercury Project/Rocket’s Red Glare (2000) in which a teenager builds a rocket as a school science project and The Astronaut Farmer (2006) with Billy Bob Thornton as a farmer determined to build and launch his own rocket.
 In the bizarrenes stakes was Mayflower II (2020) in which Christians launch a space mission to flee a Bible-censoring dystopia on Earth.
 Astronaut (2019) features Richard Dreyfuss as a senior who is determined to win a jackpot to board a commercial space launch.